-In April 2022, 42.5% of emergency patients were admitted to hospital within 10 hours at Vancouver Coastal Health, which is worse than the 58% target.
-The performance for this indicator has deteriorated since the start of COVID in April 2020, but has stabilized during the past few months.
+In June 2022, 41.8% of emergency patients were admitted to hospital within 10 hours at Vancouver Coastal Health, which is worse than the 58% target.

 We are using new care units called diagnosis and treatment units in four of our urban hospitals.
 These units are located next to the EDs and allow us to observe patients receiving treatment for a longer period of time, with the goal to send them home rather than admit them to hospital.
 This promotes quality and safe care for patients and frees up space in the ED and hospital units for other ED patients.